 PREVENT

 A colon cancer screening can help detect cancer when you don’t have symptoms.
 Colorectal cancer often starts with precancerous growths called polyps inside the colon or rectum.
-There are many screening choices available to look for colorectal cancer, including simple options you can do in the comfort and privacy of your own home.

 Talk with your provider to decide which screening option is right for you.
 They may ask about your risks, family history, talk about each option's benefits and risks, and your preferences.
 If the test is positive, you will need a colonoscopy.